 3 Make your child practice!

 Contrary to popular belief, it is not the teacher’s responsibility to make your child practice.
-In most cases, the teacher is only there once a week for a limited amount of time.
-In that lesson, the teacher can only teach and encourage.
+In most cases, the in home music teacher is only there once a week for a limited amount of time.
+In that lesson, the music teacher can only teach and encourage.
 Only someone in the home on a regular basis can make a student practice in the home on a regular basis.

 Encourage them to practice daily.
 However, it’s not a requirement for them to do so for an hour or 45 minutes a day.
 As long as they practice daily, it’s okay if they only do so on weekdays after they come home from school.
 The idea is to foster their new interest, not stifle it.

-Having difficulty with getting your child to practice?
+Having difficulty with getting your child to practice their piano lessons or guitar lessons?
 Have your child sit at the piano or with an instrument for 15 minutes a day.
 In that time, make sure there is no television, electronics, or distractions nearby.
 In those 15 minutes, they may or may not practice for the whole duration.
 But 9 times out of 10, they will eventually play something because you have removed all other entertainment and interruptions.
 Doing this will also help in building the habit of practicing every day.

 4 Don’t force their progress!

 Every single person learns at a different pace.
 This will be the same for students beginning an instrument.
 The beginning will most likely be at a slow pace.
 If your child does not progress at a specific rate, keep in mind how old they are and how long they have taken lessons.